 - RFO Basic only supports Android, i.e. not cross-platform.

 Support for Android Programming

-This above list of free and commercial IDEs for Android shows that other languages can be considered when wanting to develop apps.
-Some of these Android options provide cross platform development from the same app source code, or most of the same source code, check with each platform.
-For most IDEs the Android SDK will still need to be installed.
+The above list of free and commercial IDEs for Android shows that other languages can be considered when wanting to develop apps.
+Some of these Android options provide cross-platform development from the same app source code, or most of the same source code, check with each platform.
+For most IDEs, the Android SDK will still need to be installed.
 Purchased commercial Android development packages will come with varying degrees of support from the company and the user base.
 Open source and free packages will be supported by the user and development community, and sometimes paid for support is available.
 Forums are a useful source of answers for Android development issues, for example Stack Overflow.

 Setting Up Google’s Android Studio IDE